-In meeting these objectives, this ordinance provides that all persons in the service area of the city must have adequate sewer treatment either in the form of a connection to the municipal sewer system or, where the system is not available, an appropriate private disposal system.
-This ordinance shall apply to all property owners within city and all users inside or outside the city who are, by implied contract or written agreement with the city, dischargers of applicable wastewater to the WWF.
+In meeting these objectives, this chapter provides that all persons in the service area of the city must have adequate sewer treatment either in the form of a connection to the municipal sewer system or, where the system is not available, an appropriate private disposal system.
+This chapter shall apply to all users inside or outside the city who are, by implied contract or written agreement with the city, dischargers of applicable wastewater to the POTW.

-1-3.
+2-2.
 Definitions.
-Unless the context specifically indicates otherwise, the following terms and phrases, as used in this ordinance, shall have the meanings hereinafter designated:
+Unless the context specifically indicates otherwise, the following terms and phrases, as used in this title, shall have the meanings hereinafter designated: